junjiemao1/acrn-hypervisor/doc/reference/config-options.rst

   first character must not be a ``0``.
 Only positive values are expected.

+String
+  A sequence of UTF-8 characters.
+String-length limits or specific string value restrictions are defined in the option description.

 .. comment This configdoc.txt is generated during the doc build process from the acrn config schema files found in misc/acrn-config/schema